jelocodes/jelocodes.github.io/_posts/2017-06-09-reflections_on_ruby_pass_the_syntactic_sugar.markdown

 Enter Ruby, which changes a lot of this for me.
 This is, in a very large part, due to this concept of "Syntactic Sugar" (aptly named for how sweet it is).

 Yukihiro "Matz" Matsumoto, in creating Ruby, built the language with the programmer's enjoyment in mind.
 The flexibility of its syntax therefore makes it incredibly fun to write in (it's delicious if you will) *without* compromising the specificity of how the interpreter reads your code.
-Ruby *abstracts* away repetetive often occurring verbose expressions to simpler commands, with built-in human-readable shortcuts.
+Ruby *abstracts* away often occurring verbose expressions to simpler commands, with built-in human-readable shortcuts.
 At first, I didn't understand the concept, because I thought the lessened lawfulness of the language would make using it more errorprone and ambiguous.
 However, I was quick to learn that there is a difference between abstraction and ambiguity.

 As Edsger Dijkstra said, *"Being abstract is something profoundly different from being vague...
 The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."*